iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covidtracker 1 reviews"/>
 </p>

+> Yh it's a good idea if you're 6 years old assuming that everyone is going to download it...
+A small childish idea where we all live in a utopia downloading this app at the same time...
+This only works if the government forces you to download it by law...
+Only downloaded because I thought there was going to be a surprising new idea to uncover...
+Yh turns out it's like Pokémon GO without any Pokémon<br> :date: __2020-12-26 21:58:20__

+> Load of s\*\*\*\*<br> :date: __2020-12-22 19:54:32__

 > Shite dont work week late 😂😂😂😂🤬🤬🤬<br> :date: __2020-12-11 10:05:12__

 > I got an alert tonight showing close contact on the 26th November..
 Problem being the alert only came through when the isolation period ended that being 10th December?
 Very worrying!<br> :date: __2020-12-11 02:19:31__